EricZinda/docsproto/devhowto/devhowtoMRS.md

 In practice, they appear in two pretty specific scenarios:

 **Unquantified `x` variables**: Some predications in the ERG have an argument that is conceptually an individual (`x`) type, but does not require quantification.
-Since the rules require that all `x` `x` variables are [scoped by a quantifier](x-instance-variables), the most appropriate of the three "in-between" types will be used instead as a "work-around".
-This is usually `i` since these are most often of type `x`, and `i` is the "most specific of the options that includes `x`".
+Since the rules require that all `x` variables are [scoped by a quantifier](x-instance-variables), the most appropriate of the three "in-between" types will be used instead as a "work-around".
+This is usually `i` since these are most often of type `x`, and `i` is the most specific of the options that includes `x`.
 As with all non-`x` variables, this will be "existentially quantified" (globally defined) -- that is the whole point of using them here.

 **Dropped arguments**: Sometimes the predication that would introduce a variable is missing.
 For example "I left" vs. "I left Oregon".
-In the latter, "Oregon" becomes a predication that introduces a variable to "left", but in the former, this predication doesn't exist so the variable is not introduced.
-In this case, the missing (or "dropped") variable uses an `i`, `p` or `u` type in place of the type that got dropped.
-Variables typed like this should be treated kind of like passing `None` in Python or `Null` in SQL.
+In the latter, "Oregon" becomes a predication that introduces a variable that "left" uses, but in the former, this predication doesn't exist, so the variable is not introduced.
+In this case, the missing (or "dropped") variable uses an `i`, `p` or `u` type in place of the original type.
+Variables typed like this should be treated like the act of passing `None` in Python or `Null` in SQL.
 The easiest way to detect when one of these three variable types means "dropped or ignored argument" is by checking if any other predication is also using it (as in the previous case).
 If not, it is probably dropped/ignored.
     - `i` means dropped `e` or `x`
     - `u` means dropped `e`, `x`, or `h`
     - `p` means dropped `x` or `h`